HumanCompatibleAI/human_aware_rl/README.md

 python run_tests.py
 ```

-Note that most of the DRL tests rely on having the exact randomness settings that were used to generate the tests.
+Note that most of the DRL tests rely on having the exact randomness settings that were used to generate the tests (and thus will not pass on a GPU-enabled device).

 On OSX, you may run into an error saying that Python must be installed as a framework.
 You can fix it by [telling Matplotlib to use a different backend](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/).